mwpenny/portal64-still-alive/documentation/contributing.md

 # Contributing

-When contributing to this repository, please first discuss the change you wish to make via issue, email, or verify that the new feature or bug fix is a checklist item in a README todo list.
+When contributing to this repository, please first discuss the change you wish to make via issue, email, or verify that the new feature or bug fix is a checklist item in a [Development Progress](./development_progress.md) todo list.

 Please note we have a code of conduct, please follow it in all your interactions with the project.